aaronseymour7/1022/README.md

 # HFR_PACKAGE

-A Python package for generating and analyzing **homodesmotic family reaction enthalpies** using RDKit, PuLP, and AaronTools.
+A Python package for generating and analyzing **homodesmotic family reactions** using RDKit, PuLP, and AaronTools.

 ---